mtscout6/react-bootstrap-getting-started/README.md

 Note that when viewing this in the browser that this column layout is responsive, resize the window to a mobile sized view and observe what the columns do.

+## Step 5 - Add Page Footer

+Add the page footer from the [Boostrap Example](http://getbootstrap.com/examples/jumbotron/).

+For the solution checkout tag step-5-solution with `git checkout step-5-solution`